saniaki/Gaussian-Process-for-Epoxy/README.md

 Same method is presented in following paer for non-parametric models is used here:

-[Uncertinty Qualification of Material Models for Process Simulation, Fernlund et al., 2020, Internatial n SAMPE Technical Conference]
+ [1] Uncertinty Qualification of Material Models for Process Simulation, Fernlund et al., 2020, Internatial n SAMPE Technical Conference

 Three temperature cycle can be considered: